• Skip to primary navigation

 About the Firestone Christmas Records

-The seven Firestone Christmas records are easy to identify when you see them.
+The seven Firestone Christmas records are easy to identify .
 Each album cover featured a cleverly designed Christmas-present look as if the record album is wrapped in holiday paper and tied with a velvet bow.
 Inside, the record albums sported red and green labels and a mixture of choirs and soloists.
+On the reverse side of the album cover, the lyrics are included so you and your family can sing along.

 The albums featured popular artists, choirs and Broadway stars, including: